Applying for a new student visa

 Students who are applying to renew their visa in Australia are strongly encouraged to lodge their visa application online.
 If you are applying online, you will need a credit card to pay for the application fee.
 When have completed your application, you will be issued with a Transaction Reference Number (TRN) to confirm that your application has been received by DIBP.

 The Immigration website provides information about renewing your visa online.
 Please read this information carefully and contact DIBP directly if you have any questions.
-(A Compliance Officer or an International Student Adviser may be able to give you simple advice on the process.)
+(A Compliance Officer may be able to give you simple advice on the process.)